shyam2672/summer2023/README.md

 # Log Analyzing Service

-This application offers two primary services: log data ingestion and reporting on the ingested data.
+This application offers two primary services: efficient log data ingestion and reporting on the ingested data.
 The data is stored in ElasticSearch using Spring Boot JPA, which facilitates the storage and retrieval of relational data.
 Multiple services are provided to enable users to query the stored data, including features such as cardinality, groupBy, projection, filter, tabular, and nested aggregation.
 Hence allowing users to retrieve data in a highly customizable and dynamic manner.

 Application can generate reports with the queried data in a tabular format, which is highly intuitive and accessible to users.